jonathanBieler/BioRecordsProcessing.jl/docs/src/examples.md

 ## Loading paired-end reads from a BAM file in a genomic interval

 In general records can be grouped using a `RecordGrouper`.
 For pair-end BAMs `BAMPairedReadGrouper` is provided.
-Tt will group the two first reads (primary alignement only) with the same read name it encounters and release them for processing :
+It will group the two first reads (primary alignments only) with the same read name it encounters and release them for processing as a pair:

 ```julia
 using BioRecordsProcessing, XAM, GenomicFeatures